edubart/nelua-lang/docs/pages/overview.md

 ### Record methods

-A method is function defined for record that takes a reference to the record type as its first argument, this first argument is visible as `self` inside the method.
+A method is function defined for record that takes a reference to the record as its first argument.
+This first argument is visible as `self` inside the method.
 For defining or calling a method the colon token `:` must be used, just like in Lua.

 ```nelua